Saint John, U.S. Virgin Islands: Education

 St. Thomas-St. John School District operates schools for the island residents.

 Saint John has one public school, Julius E. Sprauve (pronounced "Sprow" and referred to as 'JESS').
 Private and parochial schools include Gifft Hill School (formerly Pine Peace and Coral Bay), Saint John Christian Academy, Saint John Methodist School, and the Saint John Montessori School.

 The only school that includes a high school is Gifft Hill, along with their programs in elementary and middle school.
 The only other middle school on the island is the 'JESS,' which also has an elementary program.
-The public high school for Saint John students is Ivanna Eudora Kean High School located in Red Hook, St. Thomas.
+The public high school for Saint John students is Ivanna Eudora Kean High School located in Red Hook, Saint Thomas.

-In October, 2020 the Trump Administration signed a non-binding preliminary agreement to pursue a land swap between the National Park Service and the U.S. Virgin Islands.
-The U.S. Department of the Interior (DOI) and Government of the Virgin Islands (GVI) agreed to work together for 12 months to evaluate a proposed exchange that, if successful, would allow local officals to construct the first K-12 public school on St. John.
-Public education on St. John is currently only available through the eighth grade.
+In October, 2020, the Trump administration signed a non-binding preliminary agreement to pursue a land swap between the National Park Service and the U.S. Virgin Islands.
+The U.S. Department of the Interior (DOI) and Government of the Virgin Islands (GVI) agreed to work together for 12 months to evaluate a proposed exchange that, if successful, would allow local officials to construct the first K-12 public school on Saint John.
+Public education on Saint John is currently only available through the eighth grade.
 The National Park Service issued a Finding of No Significant Impact (FONSI) on the Environmental Assessment (EA) for the potential land exchange.
 The final 45-day public comment period on the land exchange was opened from January 8, 2023 until Feb.
 21, 2023.